OpenNebula/docs/source/administration/storage/iscsi_ds.rst

 Note the explicit "/0" at the end of the IQN target path.
 This is the iSCSI LUN ID.

 Another characteristic of the persistent iSCSI LUNs is that after a VM is deleted, the iSCSI LUN will go into a "err" state; the iSCSI LUN needs to be "re-enabled" before re-using the LUN.
-Here is an exdample:
+Here is an example:

 .. code::